 Report cards are issued in November, January, April, and June.
 All report cards are available online through your PowerSchool account.
+The year end report card will be mailed to families one week after school is out.
 The final report card may not be issued if there are any outstanding financial obligations, library/class books or athletic equipment has not been returned.